Hendra

 PROFILE FAQ

-Hendra has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Hendra has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 12 projects that could impact the area.
-Key projects include Mirvac's Oriel Park Masterplan, Clayfield Development Aggregate, The Windermere, and Hendra Residential Subdivision.
-Below is a list detailing those likely most relevant.
+AreaSearch has identified 12 projects likely to impact the area.
+Key projects include Oriel Park Masterplan (Mirvac), Clayfield Development Aggregate, The Windermere, and Hendra Residential Subdivision.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.